stuartsierra/lazytest/README.md

 "setup/teardown" functions in other test frameworks.

-The body of the "before" function will consist of the expressions inside defcontext up to the keyword :after.
-Expressions following :after will become the body of the "after" function.
+The body of the "before" function will consist of the expressions inside defcontext up to the keyword `:after`.
+Expressions following `:after` will become the body of the "after" function.

 The "before" function returns a value representing some state.
 That value will be passed to Test Cases that use the Context.

-The keyword :after must be followed by a vector containing a single symbol.
+The keyword `:after` must be followed by a vector containing a single symbol.
 When the "after" function runs, that symbol will be bound to the state returned by the "before" function.